SI669-internal/hw2-hello-starter/README.md

 | --- | ------------- | ------------- |
 | X1 | Topmost panel displays a different "Hello World!" phrase every second. | 4  |
 | | **Total** | **4**

+### Submitting your work
+If you are only doing the main part of the assignment, you just need to submit a screen shot image (e.g., png or jpeg) to Canvas (via the HW2 assignment).
+If you are doing the Extra Credit, you only need to submit a link to an online screencast video showing your app in action.

+In both cases, be sure to commit and push your changes